-AI search engines are converging on analytics recommendations at three times the rate of project management recommendations.
-Across three weekly waves of identical queries sent to ChatGPT, Perplexity, Gemini, Grok, and Claude, analytics consensus (4+ engines agreeing on a #1 brand) improved from 25% to 75% of queries.
-Project management consensus dropped to 0% and has stayed there for two consecutive waves.
+AI search engines are converging on analytics recommendations three times faster than project management recommendations.
+Across three weekly waves of identical queries sent to ChatGPT, Perplexity, Gemini, Grok, and Claude, analytics consensus (4+ engines agreeing on a #1 brand) improved from 25% to 50% to 75%.
+Project management consensus dropped to 0% in Wave 2 and stayed there in Wave 3.
+Meanwhile, CRM, one of the most stable categories for two straight waves, cracked from 75% to 25% in a single week.

 The Data: Category Consensus Across Three Waves

-We ran the same 20 queries across 5 AI search engines once per week for three weeks, tracking which brand each engine recommended first.
-Consensus means 4 or more of the 5 engines agreed on the same #1 recommendation.
-Here is how each B2B SaaS category performed.
+We ran 20 queries across 5 AI search engines once per week for three consecutive weeks, tracking which brand each engine recommended first.
+Consensus means 4 or more of the 5 engines agreed on the same #1 recommendation for a given query.
+Each category had 4 queries.

 | Category | W1 Consensus (4+/5) | W2 Consensus | W3 Consensus | Trend |